ankitchiku/portfolio_ankit/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## RUN with Docker
+You can also pull the image from Docker Hub with the command docker pull ankit13c/portfolio-my-next-app, and run the image with the command docker run -d -p 3000:3000 ankit13c/portfolio-my-next-app.
+Then, open http://localhost:3000 in your browser to see the result.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: